Announcements

 - Season and bag limits determined by state and federal regulations.

-- All waterfowl hunting must be done from within a staked and registered waterfowl blind except at Red’s Landing.
+- All waterfowl hunting must be done from within a staked and registered waterfowl blind, except in the Walk-in Area.

 - Teal